Nyheke Lambert LTD is a one-stop shop for clothing manufacturing, specialising in start-ups & bespoke attire

-It wasn't until my placement year at university I began to find myself as a creative.
+It wasn't until my placement year at university that I began to find myself as a creative.
 I worked across three different markets to understand how the industry worked and which part of it I wanted to be part of.

-2013 was the most exciting and significant year of my career because it was when I decided to drop out of university and continue working with Minki Cheng.

-But I was interning and money began to run low.
+2013 was the most exciting and significant year of my career because it was when I decided to drop out of university and continue working with Minki Cheng…But I was interning and money began to run low.

-With minimal options, I had to start freelancing which is when Instagram really came through for me.
-Before I knew it, I was making stage costumes for X-Factor candidates, concerts, the red carpet, award shows, live sewing events and working alongside Nike x Liberty London.
+With minimal options I had to start utilising the skills I’d built during my placement year, which is when Instagram really came through for me.
+I started posting pictures of my work and before I knew it, I was making stage outfits for X-Factor candidates, concerts, the red carpet, award shows, live sewing events and working alongside Nike x Liberty London.

 Over the past seven years, I’ve grafted, giving birth to brands from my many bedrooms in London which always doubled up as studios.
 Now I’ve started Nyheke Lambert LTD having quit my job as an express tailor at Harrods in January 2018 to have a go at really pushing all my services, developing a team and collaborating with creative individuals.
 With several projects in the pipeline, I'm preparing to conquer new ground.

 My ambition is to one day have an extremely talented house of individuals where we take on projects catering to music artists, films, theatre, concerts, tours and start-ups.
 So far Nyheke Lambert LTD has collaborated and produced work for Rough Copy, Shadez The Misfit, G FrSH , Kylie Minogue’s tour band, Zoe Costello, Arlo, Chase & Status and Famous Kid Brick.’’